 Orthodontics is a specialised branch of dentistry which helps correct the position of your teeth and jaws, with the aim of establishing a beautifully balanced smile, normal bite and improved self-esteem & confidence.

-Orthodontics treatment can be provided at ANY age from childhood to adulthood, with modern braces which are tooth-coloured and designed to achieve optimal results in the shortest time permissable.
+Orthodontics treatment can be provided at ANY age from childhood to adulthood, with modern braces which are tooth-coloured and designed to achieve optimal results in the shortest time permissible.

-Orthodontics in ADULTS can be used to treat the same range of problems seen in children, with increasing numbers of adults now seeking treatment as the benefits of braces in achieving beautiful, natural smiles is becoming more evident.
-With specialist training the orthodontist can work with your dentist, periodontist or implantologist for a smile that looks as great as it feels.
+Orthodontics in ADULTS can be used to treat the same range of problems seen in children, with increasing numbers of adults now seeking treatment as the benefits of braces in achieving beautiful, natural smiles are becoming more evident.
+With specialist training, the orthodontist can work with your dentist, periodontist or implantologist for a smile that looks as great as it feels.

-Orthodontics in ANYONE unhappy with the appearance of their teeth or bite – offering a natural solution.
+Orthodontics in ANYONE unhappy with the appearance of their teeth or bite – offering a natural solution at our dentist in Essex.

 Orthodontic Treatments Available: